join-monster/join-monster/docs/where.md

 We of course don't always want every row from every table.
 We need a way to place a `WHERE` clause in the query.

 In a similar manner to the `sqlJoin` function, you can define a `where` function on a field.
-Its parameters are the table alias (generated automatically by `joinMonster`), the GraphQL arguments on that field, and the "context" mentioned earlier.
+Its parameters are the table alias (generated automatically by `joinMonster`), the GraphQL arguments on that field, the "context" mentioned earlier, and the parent table aliases.
 The string returned is the `WHERE` condition.
 If a falsy value is returned, there will be no `WHERE` condition.
 We'll add another top-level field that just returns one user.

 ```javascript
 const QueryRoot = new GraphQLObjectType({